Key Takeaways

 For most users, the answer is both.
 Use a software wallet for everyday transactions and small amounts you are comfortable keeping in a hot wallet.
 Move larger holdings to a hardware wallet for cold storage.
 Many software wallets (MetaMask, Exodus, Coinbase Wallet) integrate directly with Ledger and Trezor, giving you hardware security with software convenience.

 A practical rule of thumb: if you would not carry that amount of cash in your physical wallet on the street, it should not sit in a hot wallet.
+If you are earning passive income from staking or holding stablecoins long-term, a hardware wallet is the safest choice.

 Frequently Asked Questions